mako-framework/docs/06_learn_more/00_password_hashing.md

 	// by increasing the value of the $cost parameter

 	$hash = Password::hash('foobar', 14);

-> Having the the [openssl](http://www.php.net/manual/en/book.openssl.php) extention installed will improve the randomness of the salt.

 The ```validate``` method will validate hashes generated using the ```hash``` method.